 BlogSarah started a collaboration with the Danish engineering magazine Ingeniøren in 2018 with the goal of sharing knowledge on astronomy, physics and science through blog posts.

 Public talksSarah often gives public lectures on astronomy related topics in both NYC and Denmark.
-She is passionate about storytelling, and she takes pride in pitching her talk at the right level.
+She is passionate about storytelling, and she takes pride in pitching her talk at the appropriate level.

 TVSarah has been live interviewed on TV2 news and CNN's sister channel: HNL on topics of solar and lunar eclipses as well as NASA's space probes.
 She's also been on NBC New York Live.